tidy-MN/mntableau/README.md

 # First install the 'remotes' package
 install.packages("remotes")

-# Now you can install mncolors from github
+# Now you can install mntableau from github
 remotes::install_github("tidy-MN/mntableau")
 ```